ghc/ghc/docs/users_guide/using-warnings.rst

     Causes a warning to be emitted if an enumeration is empty, e.g.
     ``[5 ..
 3]``.

-.. ghc-flag:: -Wlazy-unlifted-bindings

-    This flag is a no-op, and will be removed in GHC 7.10.

 .. ghc-flag:: -Wduplicate-constraints

     .. index::